flbuddymooreiv/pbp-helloworld/README.md

 This is not a globally scaleable distributed next-best-thing...
 Yet.

+By setting up this project, you will be able to insert/update/delete rows in a PostgreSQL table via any connection and those changes will propagate **immediately** to a browser over a simple ReST interface, to a very simple UI.

-This is just an evolving reference implementation of an architecture that avoids cultural lock-in (Django, RoR, meteor, etc.).
+This is just an evolving reference implementation of the goal above with an architecture that avoids cultural lock-in (Django, RoR, meteor, etc.).

 You may notice the use of uWSGI later on but that it is not in the title here.
 The uWSGI is somewhat interchangeable in this architecture, so it doesn't get included.
-Be advised, however: In a pure Python WSGI environment, all requests are synchronous. uWSGI helps us currently by running our uWSGI stack with one thread per request, but in the future, we can accomplish many asynchronous requests per thread, greatly increasing the number of concurrent clients we can service.
+Be advised, however: In a pure Python WSGI environment, all requests are synchronous. uWSGI helps us currently by running our uWSGI stack with one thread per request, but in the future, we can accomplish many asynchronous requests per thread by using `uwsgi.wait_fd_read`, vastly increasing the number of concurrent clients we can service.

 ## Features: